-- Did I choose a strong topic sentence that introduces my paragraph? - □ Did I use no more than two forms of "to be" words (is, am, are, was, were, be, being, been)?
-Circle to be words in red. - Did I choose synonyms instead of repeating main words?
-Underline repeated words in blue. - Did I use concrete words that are specific, vivid, and sensory?
-Underline vague words in green. - Did I check my "Weak Words" list against my paragraph?
-Underline any of these in green. - Did I vary my sentence structure by beginning one sentence with paired adjectives? - □ Did I describe my subject's physical appearance? - Did I describe my subject's activity without focusing on the activity itself? - Did I write concisely, avoiding wordiness?
-Cross out unnecessary words or phrases. - Did I write a strong closing sentence that gives a feeling of ending?
+- Did I write a strong topic sentence that introduces my paragraph? - □ Did I use no more than two forms of "to be"? (is, am, are, was, were, be, being, been) Circle to be words in red. - Did I choose synonyms instead of repeating main words?
+Underline repeated words in blue. - □ Did I use concrete nouns, adjectives, verbs, and adverbs are specific, vivid, and sensory?
+Underline vague words in green and find synonyms for them. - Did I check my "Weak Words" list against my paragraph?
+Underline any of these in green. - Did I begin one sentence with paired adjectives? - Did I avoid wordiness by crossing out unnecessary words, phrases, or sentences? - Did I write a strong closing sentence that gives a feeling of ending?